Data and information visualization: History

 The modern study of visualization started with computer graphics, which "has from its beginning been used to study scientific problems.
 However, in its early days the lack of graphics power often limited its usefulness.
 The recent emphasis on visualization started in 1987 with the special issue of Computer Graphics on Visualization in Scientific Computing.
 Since then there have been several conferences and workshops, co-sponsored by the IEEE Computer Society and ACM SIGGRAPH".
 They have been devoted to the general topics of data visualization, information visualization and scientific visualization, and more specific areas such as volume visualization.

 Programs like SAS, SOFA, R, Minitab, Cornerstone and more allow for data visualization in the field of statistics.
 Other data visualization applications, more focused and unique to individuals, programming languages such as D3, Python (through matplotlib, seaborn) and JavaScript and Java(through JavaFX) help to make the visualization of quantitative data a possibility.
 Private schools have also developed programs to meet the demand for learning data visualization and associated programming libraries, including free programs like The Data Incubator or paid programs like General Assembly.

 Beginning with the symposium "Data to Discovery" in 2013, ArtCenter College of Design, Caltech and JPL in Pasadena have run an annual program on interactive data visualization.
 The program asks: How can interactive data visualization help scientists and engineers explore their data more effectively?
 How can computing, design, and design thinking help maximize research results?
 What methodologies are most effective for leveraging knowledge from these fields?
 By encoding relational information with appropriate visual and interactive characteristics to help interrogate, and ultimately gain new insight into data, the program develops new interdisciplinary approaches to complex science problems, combining design thinking and the latest methods from computing, user-centered design, interaction design and 3D graphics.

+In recent years, with the increasing popularity of games, data and information visualization has been gradually applied in the gaming industry through the use of analytical tools to assess player statistics and game performance, which are visualized in the form of health points, maps, and diagrams.
+The data is then collected and stored by developers.
+The implementation of these tools in gaming assists developers in improving user experience and in the development and updating of newer games.